 Dental hygiene is an important part of your pet’s health, because dental disease can be associated with other serious health problems such as heart disease and kidney disease.
 But how do you know if your pet has a healthy mouth?
 We will examine your pet’s teeth and gums to help determine if there are any dental issues you should know about.
 After a brief visual examination, we may recommend a more detailed examination (which requires sedation), a dental cleaning, or options for at-home dental care.

 We can offer expert advice to help you keep our pet’s teeth and gums healthy!
 Dental health shouldn’t be taken for granted.
 Fortunately, many dental problems can be managed through at-home care and by bringing your pet to us for regular dental checkups and teeth cleanings.
 We want your pet to live a long, healthy life, and maintaining a healthy mouth is part of that.
-Call today to discuss your pet’s dental care needs and how we can help!
+Call today at 661-254-2000 to discuss your pet’s dental care needs and how we can help!